nanalysis/nmr-tools/README.md

 # nmr-tools
-Tools For NMR data processing
+Tools For NMR data processing and analysis